-Best of all, while customers pay over time, you get paid in full as soon as the job is complete.
-It’s a great way to increase sales and impress your customers without sacrificing your cash flow.
+Best of all, while customers pay over time, you get paid in full as soon as the job is done.
+It’s a great way to increase sales and impress your customers—all without sacrificing your cash flow.

 - Look more professional and stand out from the competition